 Some NFL, MLB and NBA players make megabucks, but they’re lifestyles are way above those of their fans.

 These high paid jocks pocket more suiting up for a single game than most fans will make in a whole year teaching school, fighting fires, policing our neighborhoods, driving delivery trucks or even working arenas and stadiums.

 Watching pro sports on television instead of forking over a ransom payment to see the action live may become the new normal.

-It’s no wonder that a growing number of fiscally prudent fans choose to stay home and save their hard earned cash – instead of dealing with the steep cost of attending a game in person.
+It’s no wonder that a growing number of fiscally prudent fans choose to stay home and save their hard earned cash – instead of dealing with the ridiculously high cost of attending a game in person.

 And, that’s my 2 cents!

 Note that if you opt to purchase a Fanatics product, we earn a small commission from each sale.
 So, thank you.